xaviml/controllerx/docs/index.md

 _ControllerX_ uses an async loop to make HA call services requests (e.g. to change the brightness, the color temperature, the xy color, the volume of a media player).
 This means that when a button is held, _ControllerX_ calls periodically HA services until a release action is fired.

 If you use deCONZ integration and what you want is just to dim your lights smoothly, we recommend that you to use [this](https://github.com/Burningstone91/Hue_Dimmer_Deconz) AppDaemon app from [_@Burningstone91_](https://github.com/Burningstone91).
 It brighten/dim your lights with a deCONZ calls instead of an async loop, this means that deCONZ would handle the dimming for you.
-Furthermore, it allows you to customise the controller the same way you can do it with `CallServiceController` in _ControllerX_.
+Furthermore, it allows you to customise the controller the same way you can do it with the `mapping` attribute in _ControllerX_.

 ## How to start?